GRAINS-Corn tumbles 4 percent on USDA acreage forecast shock

 The USDA also pegged March 1 corn stocks at 7.808 billion bushels, above the average analyst estimate of 7.801 billion and the largest for the quarter since 1987.

-Soybean stocks rose to 1.531 billion bushels, below trade expectations for 1.556 billion, while wheat stocks rose to 1.372 billion bushels, compared with forecasts for 1.356 billion.
+Soybean stocks rose to 1.531 billion bushels, above/below trade expectations for 1.556 billion, while wheat stocks rose to 1.372 billion bushels, compared with forecasts for 1.356 billion.

 (Additional reporting by Tom Polansek and P.J.
-Huffstutter in Chicago; Editing by Marguerita Choy and Chizu Nomiyama)
+Huffstutter in Chicago; Editing by Marguerita Choy)

 * Dollar recovers some ground after five straight daily falls